 Since 1918, JFS has provided resettlement assistance to refugees and asylum seekers from around the world.
 Getting them here is just the beginning – and volunteers are critical to the process.

-JFS is working with the San Diego Rapid Response Network to help vulnerable immigrants and their families in the San Diego border region.
-Support them by clicking the link below.
+JFS is a core partner in the San Diego Rapid Response Network (SDRRN) to help vulnerable immigrants and their families in the San Diego border region.
+Learn more about SDRRN and how to get involved.